Learnosity/learnosity-sdk-python/README.md

 There is some additional code in `standalone-assessment.php`, which runs Python's built-in web server.

 This marks the end of the quick start guide.
 From here, try modifying the example files yourself, you are welcome to use this code as a basis for your own projects.
+As mentioned earlier, the Jinja template used here can be easily re-used in another framework, for example Python Flask or Django.

 Take a look at some more in-depth options and tutorials on using Learnosity assessment functionality below.